citrix/citrix-daas-rest-go/citrixorchestration/docs/VDAFeatureModel.md

 HasFeatureDescription returns a boolean if a field has been set.

+### SetFeatureDescriptionNil

+`func (o *VDAFeatureModel) SetFeatureDescriptionNil(b bool)`

+ SetFeatureDescriptionNil sets the value for FeatureDescription to be an explicit nil

+### UnsetFeatureDescription
+`func (o *VDAFeatureModel) UnsetFeatureDescription()`

+UnsetFeatureDescription ensures that no value is present for FeatureDescription, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)